Benefits of Membership

 New Applicant Checklist

-$200 — A one time fee associated with processing the membership application.
-Of this fee $100 is non-refundable after acceptance into the club and is committed to set up the member accounts, establish aircraft reservation privileges, secure the hangar key, etc. The second $100 is applied to aircraft costs associated with the introductory flight.
+$220 or $292 — A one time fee associated with processing the membership application.
+Of this fee $100 is non-refundable after acceptance into the club and is committed to set up the member accounts, establish aircraft reservation privileges, secure the hangar key, etc. The second portion is one hour of flight time in the aircraft used for the introductory flight — $120 for an Archer, $192 for the Saratoga.

 $3,500 — Purchases a share of the aircraft owned by the club.
 Your equity is fully refundable to you if you leave the club provided you have been a member in good standing for not less than one year.

-$120 — Covers the fixed costs of aircraft ownership, such as insurance, hangar rental, annual inspections, licenses, etc. There is a $7 credit for attendance at the quarterly meeting and the monthly wash and wax parties.
+$135 — Covers the fixed costs of aircraft ownership, such as insurance, hangar rental, annual inspections, licenses, etc.

 Full insurance coverage is included for all club members — you need not purchase any additional "renters insurance".